wanman/mailcow/README.md

 | Nginx HTTPS           | TCP      | 443  |
 | Nginx HTTP (Redirect) | TCP      | 80   |

+Next it is important that you **do not use Google DNS** or another public DNS which is known to be blocked by DNS-based Blackhole List (DNSBL) providers.

 # Installation
 **Please run all commands as root**